marcosbuydid/react/README.md

 This folder contains some javascript basics concepts and examples to get started.

 ### first-steps
-This folder contains a simple web page with 3 buttons for increment, decrement or reset a value.
-Also unit and integration tests are included using Jest, a javascript testing framework.
+This folder contains a simple web page with a counter example to get started with React.
+Also unit and integration tests are included using Jest.

+### hooks
+This folder contains various examples using the implementation of various custom hooks including the most used in React.
+Additionally the tests of the hooks and components created are included to advance in the use of Jest.